Table of Contents

 For Community First Choice, there are eligibility criteria related both to the financial status and the medical condition / functional abilities of the applicant.

 Disabled and aged single applicants are limited to $1,600 in "countable assets."
-Countable assets do not include many high value assets, such as one's home (up to a value of $840,000 in 2017).
-Married applicants can have higher asset values between the two of them.
+Countable assets do not include many high value assets, such as one's home (up to a value of $858,000 in 2018).
+Married applicants can have higher asset values between the two of them up to $3,200 or higher still if only one spouse is seeking assistance.

 Financial eligibility is complex; it is recommended that persons unsure of their status consult with Medicaid professional prior to applying.